Maqam (Sufism): Ṣabr (Patience)

 Junayd describes the fifth station, "patience", as "The bearing of the burden for the sake of God Most High until the times of hardship have passed."
 Al-Ghazzali divides this station into different kinds of patience.
 The first is to have patience with physical pain.
 This can be caused by serious illness, an accident or even in the tasks of God's services.
 This patience is judged by laws of the religion.
 The second kind deals with attraction to evil and greed, essentially concerning matters of self-control.
 He lists other kinds of patience such as that of battles, the appeasement of anger, of happiness and that of possessions.
-The Prophet Muhammad described patience as the most difficult act of faith as well as the forbearing of hardship.
-Because the Prophet viewed patience as such a difficult act, it is widely followed on the path of a Sufi.
+Muhammad described patience as the most difficult act of faith as well as the forbearing of hardship.
+Because Muhammad viewed patience as such a difficult act, it is widely followed on the path of a Sufi.

 Tawakkul (Trust)

 Tawwakul, translated "trust" is a noble stage a Sufi must reach once he has learned patience, so that when something is denied to a mystic they trust it is in agreement with destiny.
 True faith is accompanied by tawwakul, a disposition that must be incessantly cultivated through pious practice and reflection.
 This stage is characterized by complete trust in God and surrender to His will.
 It is agreed upon by some scholars that because the divine power is all-encompassing, complete trust in this power is mandatory.
 As such, the degree of tawwakul can vary in accordance to the amount of faith a person has.
 To place this trust in someone else leads to the greatest sin, shirk (hidden associationism).
 When every feeling and thought of a mystic is directed in perfect sincerity towards only God, the mystic is then considered to be the true essence of tawwakkul.
 Tawwakul is not a "passive" form of fatalism that counteracts human agency, rather it can be characterized as a disposition whose achievement requires active and persistent work on one's self.